Robot using computer

 23 August 2023

-5 minute read
+6 minute read

 For the past few months, Google has been experimenting with using AI to generate search results, and Bing has already rolled out its generative AI experience to the public.
-These changes are designed to improve our search experiences, but what does it mean for business?
+These changes are designed to improve our search experiences, but what does it mean for organisations?

 This article is a primer on what generative AI will look like in organic search, what it means for brands who rely on search for discoverability, and what you should be doing now to prepare.
+The information in this piece is based on current knowledge, however as this is a constantly evolving space, we recommend that you keep an eye on our blog, as we will continue to provide updates as they come to hand.

 What is generative AI and how will it be used in organic search?